Fangjun-Li/RoomSpace/README.md

 **Check the Generated Meta Room Configuration Files**: After the script completes, check the `Meta/SD-100` folder.
 You should find the generated `.json` files for each room containing the configuration details.

 ## 📷 Image & Video Generation Code
 After generating the room configurations, you can create images and videos to visualize the rooms.
-Below are the steps to generate top-down views, robot perspective views, and videos.
+Below are the steps to generate top-down view images, robot perspective view images, and videos.

 - To get a top-down view image of each room:
   ```bash